The WAND Protocol

 Task Variability

-Rotates between three complementary non-verbal N-back tasks (Sequential, Spatial, and Dual) to sustain high-effort engagement and counteract the onset of monotony-induced passive fatigue.
+Rotates between three complementary non verbal N back tasks, Sequential, Spatial, and Dual, to sustain high effort engagement and counteract monotony induced passive fatigue.

 Precision Measurement

-Integrates embedded "mini-distractors" to probe inhibitory control under load and employs robust signal detection metrics (d' and A') to provide a pure measure of cognitive decline, independent of response bias.
+Integrates embedded mini distractors to probe inhibitory control under load and uses robust signal detection metrics, d′ and A′, to provide a pure measure of cognitive decline independent of response bias.

 How to Cite